3 Steps to Successful Product Concept Testing

 Once you have your survey results, you can start to identify which concepts are the most likely to be successful.
 To start gaining insights, break down your results both overall and into individual-concept results.
 This will give you both a high-level and in-depth view of your study.
 Overall results show you key findings and show you at a glance which concepts performed the best.
 Individual results allow you to dive deep into key attributes like uniqueness, appeal, relevance, etc. for each of your concepts.

 Automated tools like Qualtrics XM Solutions make it simple to program and run your concept tests.
+The Product Concept Testing XM Solution includes a pre-designed survey, report, and configuration wizard that maps to these steps and is included with most Qualtrics licenses.

 With a 50 percent chance of product failure, testing your concept is vital.
 Concept tests can help you avoid launch failures like the Ford Edsel by helping you identify what is working and what is not with each of your concepts.
 By testing product concepts thoroughly and early, you’ll know which concepts are likely to drive revenue and impact in the market.